 \section{Multinomial, hypergeometric, and P\'olya distributions}

-This section introduces the multinomial, hypergeometric and P\'olya distributions, in mulivariate form.
+This section introduces the multinomial, hypergeometric and P\'olya distributions, in multivariate form.
 This is most conveniently done via (binomial / multichoose) coefficients for multisets, which is non-standard.
-In~\cite{Jacobs21a} it is explained how the multinomial and hypergeometric formulations used below arise via iterated drawing.
-The same analysis works for P\'olya.
+The formulations that are used below can be derived in a compositional manner via iterated drawing of single elements, using a suitable form of Kleisli composition, see~\cite{Jacobs21a, Jacobs19d} for details.